jaktestowac/js-rest-api-tests-sample/README.md

 # Prerequesties
 **GitHub** account

-# 7 Easy Steps to run your first API test!
+# 7 Easy Steps to run your first Automated API Test!

 1. ✨ Get your own copy of this repository
    - Click `Fork` button on the top right corner